 Clinical trial continuity is a MUST to help facilitate new drug development.
-With the evolution of the global COVID-19 pandemic situation, a large percentage of clinical trial professionals are currently engaged in virtual or hybrid clinical trial models versus traditional clinical trial models.
+With the evolution of the global COVID-19 pandemic situation, a large percentage of clinical trial professionals have engaged in virtual or hybrid clinical trial models versus traditional clinical trial models.

 While many clinical trials are being augmented to meet the needs of both patients and pharmaceutical companies, the long-term viability has many unanswered questions.
 As such, industry stakeholders are rapidly exploring avenues to help bring ease and quick response to the challenges seen with the forced early adoption.